Peter J. McQuillan: Notable Court Cases

 In the case of playwright Miguel Pinero, McQuillan ruled that there was no justifiable cause for the arrest of Pinero and two other men on the 1978 charges of armed robbery, and that all evidence taken in the arrest resulted from an illegal search and seizure, and was therefore inadmissible in court.

 McQuillan also became an advocate for non-discriminatory jury selection.
 In a 1972 legal ruling, he urged the state legislature and governor to change laws that provided for automatic exemptions for women from jury duty.
 At the time, New York was one of seven states in which women were included on juries only if they volunteered.

+In May 1984, McQuillan ruled that Marble Hill, Manhattan was simultaneously part of the Borough of Manhattan (not the Borough of the Bronx) and part of Bronx County (not New York County) a matter that was definitively settled later that year when the New York Legislature passed legislation declaring the neighborhood part of New York County and the Borough of Manhattan.

 Prior to his appointment as a judge, McQuillan was director of the New York State Office of Crime Control Planning.
 He also was a member of the Criminal Jury Instructions Committee and served on a task force formed by NY Governor Hugh Carey to study ways to increase state funding for local police departments.